DanielLarionov/backgroundGenerator/README.md

 # Background-Generator
-Simple DOM project that allows to change background gradient color
+Simple project that allows to change background gradient color